Skip to main content

 APHASIA is a concert-performance conceived by visual artist and filmmaker Jelena Jureša and developed from an eponymous film project, in collaboration with musicians and composers Alen and Nenad Sinkauz and dancer and performer Ivana Jozić.

 After its premiere at Kunstenefstivaldesarts, APHASIA concert-performance remains more relevant than ever.
-Aphasia refers in medical terms to the inability to speak or find the right words.
 Gaining renewed significance in the face of contemporary global violence, the questions addressed by the APHASIA team mirror the current newsreel of our lives.

 Set in the immersive atmosphere of a (post-war) nightclub, the audience actively engages in an intimate exploration of violence, the world of perpetrators, bystanders, and individual responsibility—some thirty years after the war.